Welcome To Hike Kamloops!

 Jordan Fraser – Owner, Content Creator, Photographer

 Hi there!
-My name is Jordan and welcome to Hike Kamloops!
-This whole blog started out as a university project but has blossomed into much much more!
-I love the outdoors, whether it’s standing on the edge of a cliff, behind a waterfall, or just taking my dog for a stroll in the park and I want to share that with you and encourage you to get out exploring!
+My name is Jordan and welcome to Hike Kamloops.
+This whole blog started out as a university project but has blossomed into so much more.
+I love the outdoors, whether it’s standing on the edge of a cliff, behind a waterfall, or just taking my dog for a stroll in the park and I want to share that with you and encourage you to get out exploring.

-- I am a recent graduate from the Bachelor of Business Administration program at Thompson Rivers University – with a major in Marketing.
+- I graduated from Thompson Rivers University with a Bachelor of Business Administration with a major in Marketing.

 - I was born and raised in Kamloops but my love for hiking didn’t explode until I spent a summer working in the stunning Waterton Lakes National Park.

 - My partner and I are kitten foster parents for the SPCA.
-So when we’re not out on the trails, we often are at home playing with kittens!
+So when we’re not out on the trails, we often are at home playing with kittens.
+We’ve fostered over 40 kittens.

 - I’ve always had a love for photography and this blog allows me to practice and improve my skills!